rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## force push

-**Definition**: move changes to a remote repository that rewrites commits already present in that repository
+**Definition**: version control concept and Git feature; move changes to a remote repository that rewrites commits already present in that repository

 **Purpose**: allows cleanup of commit history in feature branches, particularly after rebasing or squashing commits -